getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/debugmeta.md

 : _Optional_.
 Identifier of the dynamic library or executable.
 If the program was compiled with a relatively recent compiler, this should be the hex representation of the `NT_GNU_BUILD_ID` program header (type `PT_NOTE`), or the value of the `.note.gnu.build-id` note section (type `SHT_NOTE`).
+  Otherwise, leave this value empty.

-If neither of these values is present.
-Certain symbol servers use the code identifier to locate debug information for ELF images, in which case this field should be included.
+  Certain symbol servers use the code identifier to locate debug information for ELF images, in which case this field should be included if possible.

 `code_file`: